UrsaDK/JSONav/README.md

 ### Requirements

-  - Safari (obviously)
+  - *Safari* -- obviously
+  - *git* -- can be installed on MacOS with `xcode-select --install`
-  - npm & node -- both can be installed on MacOS with `brew install node`
+  - *npm* & *node* -- both can be installed on MacOS with `brew install node`
-  - PlistBuddy -- comes pre-installed on MacOS as `/usr/libexec/PlistBuddy`
+  - *PlistBuddy* -- comes pre-installed on MacOS as `/usr/libexec/PlistBuddy`

 ### Extension

+First of all you would need to checkout this repository and it's sub-modules:

+    git clone --recurse-submodules -jobs 2 https://github.com/UmkaDK/JSONav.git

-Use the following command to build an unpackaged and unsigned extension in the `JSONav.safariextension` directory of the project:
+Then, use the following command to build an unpackaged and unsigned extension in the `JSONav.safariextension` directory of the project:

     npm install